huaweicloud/terraform-provider-huaweicloud/docs/resources/bcs_instance.md

 * `name` - (Required, String, ForceNew) Specifies the name of the channel.
 Changing this creates a new instance.

-* `org_name` - (Optional, List, ForceNew) Specifies the name of the peer organization.
+* `org_names` - (Optional, List, ForceNew) Specifies the name of the peer organization.
 Changing this creates a new instance.

 The `couchdb` block supports: